ghinda/ghinda.github.com/_posts/2012-03-10-css-toggle-switches-mobile.md

 document.body.className = document.body.className
 ```

-These solutions should also work on other "checkbox-hack" experiments.
+These solutions should also work on other &ldquo;checkbox-hack&rdquo; experiments.

 The demos are on Github: [css-toggle-switch](https://github.com/ghinda/css-toggle-switch).